-In July 2014, the IASB issued the final version of IFRS 9 'Financial Instruments' that replaces IAS 39 'Financial Instruments: Recognition and Measurement' and all previous versions of IFRS 9.
+In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments that replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 IFRS 9 brings together all three aspects of the accounting for financial instruments project: classification and measurement, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
 Except for hedge accounting, retrospective application is required but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.
+The Group plans to adopt the new standard on the required effective date.